benhoyt/benhoyt.github.com/writings/pygit.md

         data = contents + sha1
         return data

-And then, the final step in all of this, the `push()` itself (with a little bit of peripheral code removed for brevity):
+And then, the final step in all of this, the `push()` itself -- with a little bit of peripheral code removed for brevity:

     def push(git_url, username, password):
         """Push master branch to given git repo URL."""